 Read further to see how.

-Developmental psychologist has always stressed on parenting style to determine which course of development a child follows.
+Developmental psychologists have always stressed parenting styles to determine which course of development a child follows.
 Parents are the primary caregivers for every child and they have a considerable impact on influencing the future of their children.
 What parenting style a parent adopts hugely changes the dynamics of personality formation in the children, in later years of their lives.

 Through research during the 1960s, known as “Baumrind’s parenting typology”, psychologist Diana Baumrind found out four basic elements of a successful parenting style and they are: responsiveness vs. unresponsiveness and demanding vs. undemanding.